openstack/python-openstackclient/doc/source/contributor/developing.rst

 the tests fail with a `BdbQuit` exception rather than stopping at the breakpoint.

-To run with PDB breakpoints during testing, use the `debug` ``tox`` environment rather than ``py27``.
+To run with PDB breakpoints during testing, use the ``debug`` ``tox`` environment.
 For example, passing a test name since you will normally only want to run the test that hits your breakpoint:

 .. code-block:: bash